jetbrains-academy/introduction_to_python/Functions/Default parameters/task.md

 It is also possible to define functions with a variable number of arguments.
 There are three forms, which can be combined.
 The most useful form is to specify a default value for one or more arguments.
-This creates a function that can be called with fewer arguments than it is defined to allow.
+This creates a function that can be called with fewer arguments than it is defined with.
 For example, check out the first function in the code editor.
 This function can be called in several ways:

 - giving only the mandatory argument `a`: `multiply_by(3)`